-- 18.1 Payment of grant will be paid in advance (invoice will be required).
-The initial payment will be to cover the first two quarters of the grant period in recognition of the need for the Recipient to meet set up and establishment costs. - 18.2 The remaining payments will be paid in advance, as shown in Schedule 3, upon adherence to grant terms and conditions and successful completion of quarterly reports (dates as per Schedule 2) and achieving project/service Key Deliverables, KPI's, Outputs, Outcomes, Key Performance Indicators, Budget (as per schedule 2). - 18.3 Each invoice shall contain all appropriate references and a detailed breakdown of the Services and shall be supported by any other documentation reasonably required by the Lead Commissioning Officer to substantiate the invoice. - 18.4 In order for any payment to be released, the Commissioner will require the Recipient to: - have signed and returned a copy of this Grant Agreement to the Commissioner, - b) have invoiced the Commissioner for the amount payable in accordance with Schedule 3, - c) be in compliance with the terms and conditions of this Grant Agreement. - d) have provided correct Bank Details within their bid/application
+- 18.1 Payment of grant will be paid quarterly in arrears (invoice will be required). - 18.2 The remaining payments will also be paid in arrears, as shown in Schedule 3, upon adherence to grant terms and conditions and successful completion of quarterly reports (dates as per Schedule 2) and achieving project/service Key Deliverables, KPI's, Outputs, Outcomes, Key Performance Indicators, Budget (as per schedule 2). - 18.3 Each invoice shall contain all appropriate references and a detailed breakdown of the Services and shall be supported by any other documentation reasonably required by the Lead Commissioning Officer to substantiate the invoice. - 18.4 In order for any payment to be released, the Commissioner will require the Recipient to: - a) have signed and returned a copy of this Grant Agreement to the Commissioner, - b) have invoiced the Commissioner for the amount payable in accordance with Schedule 3, - c) be in compliance with the terms and conditions of this Grant Agreement. - d) have provided correct Bank Details within their bid/application - 18.5 The Commissioner reserves the right to withhold all or any payments of the Grant if the Commissioner has reasonably requested information/documentation from the Recipient and this has not been received in the timescales reasonably required.

-- 18.5 The Commissioner reserves the right to withhold all or any payments of the Grant if the Commissioner has reasonably requested information/documentation from the Recipient and this has not been received in the timescales reasonably required. - 18.6 The Commissioner reserves the right to review or withdraw, all or partial grant funding, in the event of the Recipient not performing in accordance with the terms of the Specification and Service Level Agreement - 18.7 The Commissioner may reduce payment in respect of any Services which the Recipient has either failed to provide or has provided inadequately, without prejudice to any other rights or remedies of the Commissioner.
+- 18.6 The Commissioner reserves the right to review or withdraw, all or partial grant funding, in the event of the Recipient not performing in accordance with the terms of the Specification and Service Level Agreement - 18.7 The Commissioner may reduce payment in respect of any Services which the Recipient has either failed to provide or has provided inadequately, without prejudice to any other rights or remedies of the Commissioner.